thinkoverit/ThinkIT-WP-Contact-Form-Plugin/readme.txt

 Contributors: http://thinkoverit.com
 Tags: wordpress plugin, contact, form, website form, simple, easy, light weight, contact form plugin.
 Requires at least: 3.4
-Tested on: WP 3.4
+Tested on: WP 3.6
-Stable tag: 0.1.2
+Stable tag: 0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

 A very simple, easy to use, customizable and light weight contact form plugin for Wordpress.
+Supports AJAX form submission if JQUERY plugin is enabled in WORDPRESS.
-Use it as contact form on your website ‘Contact’ page or customize and add as an inquiry / information form anywhere on Wordpress sites.
+Use it as contact form on your website 'Contact' page or customize and add as an inquiry / information form anywhere on Wordpress sites.
 Visit developer site at http://thinkoverit.com